 |Storage conditions||refrigerated||room temperature|

-We design our plants to create the perfect environment for high yeast growth and yeast quality.
-Measures include balancing stress-related process conditions in the fermenter such as oxygen and nutrition supply, and pH and temperature control.
+We design our plants to create the perfect environment for high yeast quality and yield.

-We pay close attention to process economics, with low energy and utility consumption, and high yields, to optimize the long-term cost-benefit ratio of the plant.
+In order to optimize the long-term cost-benefit ratio of the plant, we pay close attention to process economics, with low energy and utility consumption, and high yields, taking into account customer-specific requirements such as the local availability of water.

 Vogelbusch equipment that can greatly enhance process efficiency includes: